repl-acement/repl-acement/Protocol.md

 - Don't lose user data.
 All keystrokes and other edits are always saved.
 - Respect user privacy.
 All actions can be performed anonymously.
 Any integrations that require authentication are outside the core protocol.
 - Enforce data signing to improve the software supply chain.
-- Minimal data exchange.
-The most compact form of request / response is sought to minimize round trips costs.
-There may be richer exchanges outside the core protocol.
+- Low cost data exchange.
+Despite wanting to exchange rich data, a compact form of request / response is sought to minimize round trips costs.
+There may be higher cost exchanges outside the core protocol.

 ## Non-Objectives

 Non-objectives of the protocol are:
+- Interoperability
-- interoperability.
-ClojureScript clients and Clojure servers are mandated.
+  - ClojureScript clients and Clojure servers are mandated.
-- CLJ/CLJS legacy compatibility.
+- CLJ/CLJS legacy compatibility
   - ClojureScript clients must use ClojureScript 1.10.nnn and higher.
   - Clojure servers must be 1.10 or higher.